tritemio/FRETBursts/docs/source/dependencies.rst

 For documentation purposes, this is the list of dependencies to run FRETBursts:

-- Python 2.7 or 3.4+
+- Python 3.5+ or 2.7 (deprecated)
-- Numpy 1.6 or newer
+- Numpy 1.6+
-- Scipy 0.13 or newer
+- Scipy 0.17+
-- Matplotlib 1.3 or newer, with QT4 backend (either PyQT4 or PySide).
+- Matplotlib 1.5+ or 2+, with QT4 backend (either PyQT4 or PySide) or QT5.
-- IPython 1.x (2.x recommended)
 - PyTables 3.x.
 To load/save the :ref:`Photon-HDF5 <hdf5-format>`.
 - lmfit 0.9.3+, used for flexible histogram fitting.
+- Jupyter environment: notebook, ipython, ipywidgets.
-- Pandas, currently used just for nice table representations.
+- Pandas, for nice table representation and exporting data.

 If you want to compile the cython extensions (optional) you also need: